Table of Contents:

 Types of Miner Extractable Value

 Today, users suffer the economic effects of MEV in more than one form.
 Terms like gas golfing and generalized front-runners often occupy crypto headlines.
-However, before we venture into discussing the various types of MEV, let’s first examine the theory behind MEV and how it impacts miners and validators.
+However, before we venture into discussing the various types of MEV, let’s first examine the theory behind it and how it impacts miners and validators.

 As we have stated, Miner Extractable Value allows miners and validators to profit from re-ordering transactions, as they have access to confirming blocks.
 Despite this, a good portion of MEV is performed by autonomous network partakers called searchers.